SovereignCloudStack/standards/Standards/scs-XXXX-v1-default-rules-for-security-groups.md

 ## Motivation

-The rules of a security Group can be edited by any user with the member role within a project.
+The rules of a Security Group can be edited by any user with the member role within a project.
-But when a Security Group is created it automatically incorporates a few SG rules that are specified by administrators since the 2023.2 release[^1][^2].
+But when a Security Group is created it automatically incorporates a few SG rules that are configured as default rules.
+Since the 2023.2 release, this set of default rules can be adjusted by administrators[^1][^2].
-In combination with the OpenStack bevior that when a VM is created and no Security Group is specified, the default SG of the project is automatically applied to the ports of the VM, a user cannot be sure which IP table rules are applied to such a VM.
+In combination with the OpenStack behavior that when a VM is created with no Security Group specified, the default SG of the project is automatically applied to the ports of the VM, a user cannot be sure which firewall rules are applied to such a VM.

-Therefore this standard proposes default Security Group rules that MUST be set by administrators to avoid differences in default network security in different IaaS-Environments.
+Therefore this standard proposes default Security Group rules that MUST be set by administrators to avoid differences in default network security in different IaaS environments.

 [^1]: [Tracking of development for editable default SG rules](https://bugs.launchpad.net/neutron/+bug/1983053)
 [^2]: [Release Notes of Neutron 2023.2](https://docs.openstack.org/releasenotes/neutron/2023.2.html)

 ## Design Considerations

-Until the 2023.1 release (antelope) the default Security Group rules are hardcoded in the OpenStack Code.
+Until the 2023.1 release (antelope) the default Security Group rules are hardcoded in the OpenStack code.
 We should require to not change this behavior through code changes in deployments.

 Beginning with the 2023.2 release (bobcat) the default Security Group rules can now be edited by administrators through an API.